 First things first.
 Here's the science behind the Navratri fasts - These occur twice a year, every time during change of season, from winter to summer and second time when the chill starts to set in.
 During these periods, our immunity is low and we are often advised to take a light and nutritious meal.
 Therefore, we abstain from meat, alcohol, grains, normal salt, all of which are harder to digest.
 It enables us to indulge in the practice of cleansing and purifying one's bod or simply de-toxing as they say these days.

-You don't want to be binging on these heavy calorie delights and having to face the weighing scale tipping to the wrong side.
+You don't want to be binging on those heavy calorie delights and having to face the weighing scale tipping to the wrong side.
 This Navratri we suggest you tread the healthy way.
 Slap your hand off that plate of pakodas and devote yourself to these -

 • The miracle liquid, water and sure, it is.
 It is advisable to have as much of it as possible.
 Maybe more than what your intake would be on non-fasting days.
 Also drink a lot of fluids like milk, fresh juices etc. These help you cleanse your toxins and maintain an optimum fluidity flow.